Monday, 19 May 2014

 You can leave the empty space blank or use it to stitch a message of your choice, maybe a favourite saying or something like "Laura's Room" (though, obviously, using your name not mine, haha).

-Subscribe to my newsletter for a monthly free pattern and visit my crafty tutorial archive for lots more free projects.
+Subscribe to my newsletter for creative updates, and visit my crafty tutorial archive for lots of free projects.

 Visit my shop to buy my printable PDF sewing patterns: